Firecreek: Plot

 After years of backing away from criminals and gunfights, one resident of the small western town of Firecreek decides to fight back.
-Part-time sheriff Johnny Cobb (James Stewart) decides to avenge the death of a young man against gunmen led by Bob Larkin (Henry Fonda).
+Part-time sheriff Johnny Cobb decides to avenge the death of a young man against gunmen led by Bob Larkin.

-Cobb has a lot on his mind, particularly with his wife Henrietta (Jacqueline Scott) about to give birth.
+Cobb has a lot on his mind, particularly with his wife Henrietta about to give birth.
 He is a peace-loving farmer whose childishly made sheriff's badge is practically an honorary one.

 Larkin's men ride into town and disrupt the peace.
-Earl (Gary Lockwood), Norman (Jack Elam), and Drew (James Best) run roughshod over the local citizens and Larkin has no inclination to stop it, despite Cobb's requests.
-Larkin is more interested in getting to know an attractive widow named Evelyn (Inger Stevens).
+Earl, Norman and Drew run roughshod over the local citizens and Larkin has no inclination to stop it, despite Cobb's requests.
+Larkin is more interested in getting to know an attractive widow named Evelyn.

-The only person in town willing to help Cobb is a slow-witted stable boy named Arthur (J. Robert Porter).
+The only person in town willing to help Cobb is a slow-witted stable boy named Arthur.
 When one of Larkin's men attacks a woman, Arthur kills the man.

 Cobb's wife goes into labor and he has to leave town.
 While he is gone, Larkin's men hang Arthur and no one in the town tries to stop them.

 Cobb returns to town to discover that Arthur has been hanged in the stable.
 He lowers the body, then demands that the apathetic shopkeeper eyewitness, Whittier, hand over his own gun.
 Cobb then goes after Larkin and his men, one of whom gets caught in a rope tied to his horse, which bolts off, dragging him.
 Cobb manages to kill the last two men in individual struggles, and then faces off against Larkin in the middle of the main street; Larkin easily outshoots Cobb and gives him the option of living if he stops his vendetta, but Cobb refuses to quit, Larkin prepares to kill Cobb but is shot with a rifle by the widow Evelyn from a 2nd-story window, as he is about to shoot Cobb.